awslabs/aws-embedded-metrics-python/README.md

 AWS_EMF_LOG_GROUP_NAME = LogGroupName;
 ```

-**LogStreamName**: For agent-based platforms, you may optionally configure the destination log stream metrics should be delivered to.
-This value will be passed from the library to the agent in the EMF payload.
+**LogStreamName**: For agent-based platforms, you may optionally configure the destination log stream that metrics should be delivered to.
+This value will be passed from the library to the agent in the Embedded Metric payload.
 If a LogGroup is not provided, the default value will be derived by the agent (this will likely be the hostname).

 Requirements: